 Additional desirable skills

-- Fluent in Bisaya and/or other local dialects.
+- Fluent in Bisaya and/or other languages of the Philippines.

 - Demonstrated experience developing teams, especially volunteer teams.

 - Experience in working in startup ventures.

 - Expertise in disaster risk reduction and response.

 - Experience working with governments and in the international humanitarian system, preferably on disaster risk management and reduction projects.